 Whether you are sued by a postal worker who fell on your property or your home suffered severe water damage from a burst pipe, a successful homeowner’s insurance claim can determine whether you suffer a devastating financial loss.
 While the function of homeowner's insurance is to provide financial security against property loss caused by covered perils and liability claims for injuries on your property, insurers increase their profitability by underpaying or denying such claims.
 Because your communications with an insurance company will play an important role in getting your claim paid in a timely fashion, we have provided some helpful tips for handling these interactions.

 - Keep Meticulous Notes: when you call your insurance company, you should anticipate being transferred between multiple parties.
-If a representative of the insurance company provides false statements, lies or misrepresentations that you rely on to your detriment, you may later need to recall the name of the person who provided the misleading information.
+If a representative of the insurance company provides false or incorrect information, you may later need to recall the name of the person who provided the misleading information.
 Whenever you contact the insurance company, you should have a pen and paper handy.
 The following information should be noted: